google/WebFundamentals/src/content/en/tools/chrome-devtools/network-performance/reference.md

   </figcaption>
 </figure>

+See [View the uncompressed size of a resouce](#uncompressed) to see how large resources are after the browser uncompresses them.

 ### View the stack trace that caused a request {: #initiator-stack-trace }

 When a JavaScript statement causes a resource to be requested, hover over the **Initiator**